grafana/loki/docs/sources/configuration/query-frontend.md

 ### Parallelization

 One of the most important functions of the query frontend is the ability to split larger queries into smaller ones, execute them in parallel, and stitch the results back together.
-How often it splits them is determined by the `querier.split-queries-by-interval` flag or the yaml config `queryrange.split_queriers_by_interval`.
+How often it splits them is determined by the `querier.split-queries-by-interval` flag or the yaml config `query_range.split_queriers_by_interval`.
 With this set to `1h`, the frontend will dissect a day long query into 24 one hour queries, distribute them to the queriers, and collect the results.
 This is immensely helpful in production environments as it not only allows us to perform larger queries via aggregation, but also evens the work distribution across queriers so that one or two are not stuck with impossibly large queries while others are left idle.

 ## Kubernetes Deployment